dafny-lang/dafny/docs/HowToFAQ/Errors-Refinement.md

 When refining a function, the input and output signature must stay precisely the same -- formals, types, and names.
 In this case the return type is different.
-The types must be syntactically identical; it is not allowed to use a type and an equivalent type sysnonym, for example.
+The types must be syntactically identical; it is not allowed to use a type and an equivalent type synonym, for example.

 ## **Error: a refining _kind_ is not allowed to extend/change the body** {#ref_mismatched_refinement_body}